9 Ways to Celebrate Love & Have an Intimate Elopement-How to have a National Park Elopement or National Park Wedding?

 Note: This blog post will continuously be updated as changes occur and is the perfect resource for outdoor wedding locations.
 Feel free to check back in to find updated information about eloping in a national park as it becomes available.

 Getting married in a national park has become increasingly popular for weddings, micro weddings and elopements, especially since the onset of Covid-19.
 The amount of venues that are completely shut down or currently limiting guest lists have many couples considering a National Park elopement.
 Many adventurous couples that love travel are seeking out the scenic beauty, freedom and privacy that comes along with eloping in a national park.
 So, can you get married in a national park???
 Absolutely!!!

 Trending elopement photography is no longer featuring couples within dated courthouses reciting their vowels in the presence of a magistrate, it’s all about saying your I dos in sprawling valleys, snowcapped mountaintops at sunset with indigo-colored lakes or amongst a forest with ancient giant redwoods and this all goes down within National Parks.

-How much does it cost for a National Park Elopement?
+How much will it cost for a National Park Elopement?

 The costs associated with a national park elopement is a simple ceremony fee usually ranging from $50-$500, this special permit should be secured as soon as you have decided your elopement date and exact location.
 Popular areas within national parks get booked frequently at sunrise and sunset so reserving your date as soon as possible is needed to secure your location.